martinfilliau/moxie/docs/source/http_api/specification.rst

 Formats
 -------

-The API is able to return JSON or HAL+JSON at the moment.
-This is defined by the header `Accept` in your requests.
+The API returns HAL+JSON at the moment (see the `HAL specification <http://tools.ietf.org/html/draft-kelly-json-hal-05>`_).

 HAL+JSON
 --------

 Responses have a `_links` attribute containing links to help in the navigation (e.g. when results need pagination).

-Each individual entity has a `self` attribute in `links` that represents the path to itself.
+Each individual entity has a `self` attribute in `_links` that represents the path to itself.

-It is highly recommended for clients to use these links (:doc:`relations`) to navigate between resources.
+It is highly recommended for clients to use these links (:doc:`/http_api/relations/overview`) to navigate between resources.

-See the `HAL specification <http://tools.ietf.org/html/draft-kelly-json-hal-03>`_ for more information.

 CORS
 ----